AbhijithGanesh/AbhijithGanesh/README.md

 Projects you can view :
   a .
 My FastAPI-Django Integration:
     <a href = "https://github.com/AbhijithGanesh/FastAPI-Django-Integration"> Click Here </a>

     This project is an alternative, one of its kind project which uses FASTAPI for a CRUD API instead of DRF(which is a more conventional approach)
     The Project has two routers which can be viewed through.
 The Documentation related to the API can be viewed at /redoc or /docs.
   b.
 Flask HTTP Server:
     <a href = "github.com/AbhijithGanesh/Flask-HTTP-Server"> Click Here </a>

-    A FLask HTTP CRUD API
+     A Flask HTTP CRUD API

   c.
 Password-Generator:
     <a href = "https://github.com/AbhijithGanesh/Password-Generator-Django/"/> Click Here </a>

-    A quick 128-bit password generator which will mail your password through SMTP
+    A quick 128-bit password generator which will mail your password through SMTP.
+It was implemented through Django.